Tensor-structured sketching for constrained least squares: Introduction

 \subsection{Notations}

-In the paper, we denote by $\|~ \|_{2}$ and $\|~\|_{\infty}$ respectively the $\ell_2$ and $\ell_\infty$ norms of a vector $\vy$, and $\|~ \|, ~\|~\|_{F}$ respectively the spectral and Frobenius norm of a matrix.
+In the paper, we denote by $\|~ \|_{2}$ and $\|~\|_{\infty}$ respectively the $\ell_2$ and $\ell_\infty$ norms of a vector, and $\|~ \|, ~\|~\|_{F}$ respectively the spectral and Frobenius norm of a matrix.
 The symbol $\pr$ denotes the probability of an event, and the notion $\E$ is the expectation of a random variable.
 A $n$-dimensional vector following the distribution $\bern(q)^n$ has independent $\{0,1\}$-valued entries which take the value $1$ with probability $q.$ We use the calligraphic font $\bm{\mathcal{X}}$ to denote vector sets, the Roman script uppercase letter $\mX$ to denote matrices, the Roman script lowercase letter $\vx$ to denote vectors, and simple lowercase letter $x$ to denote a scalar entry.
 We write $\id_n \in \Real^{n \times n}$ as the $n$ by $n$ identity matrix.
-We denote $c, \tilde{c}, C_1, C_2, C', C''$ some universal absolute constants.
-The usage of the constant notations are consistent throughout the paper.
+We denote $c, C$ as absolute constants whose values may change from time to time.
+A constant is universal if its value does not depend on any other parameters.